We received a question from a reader about dog on dog jealousy recently.

-We received a reader’s question about dog on dog jealousy recently.
-Which also brings up related questions like… “Why is my dog suddenly aggressive towards me but not my husband?” and “How to deal with a jealous dog?”
+This also brings up related questions like… “Why is my dog suddenly aggressive towards me but not my husband?” and “How to deal with a jealous dog?”

-I think that many dog owners can relate, so I’m posting the original question and my answer here — to help you stop aggressive dog behaviors and jealousy issues before they get out of control!
+I think that many dog owners can relate, so I’m posting Lisa’s original question and my answer here — to help you stop aggressive dog behaviors and jealousy issues before they get out of control!

 We have just welcomed a 7-year-old Cavoodle (Peppa) into our home with our 8-year-old Jack Russell x Kelpie (Jacob).
 We did not expect how tricky this process would be.
 Your website is a very valuable resource.